hauva69/pgn4web/trunk/chrome-extension/README.txt

-a PGN file: check what happens when clicking a link on the page or the download icon of the popup. http://crbug.com/86115 (and others, search for registerContentHandler)
+a PGN file: check what happens when clicking a link on the page or the download icon of the popup. http://crbug.com/86115 (and others, search for registerContentHandler) Possibly this should rather be done using web intents.

 manifest.json: match mime-types in content scripts enhance PGN/ZIP URL detection/validation by matching by mime-type when